pulumi/docs/content/blog/pulumi-kubernetes-operator-2-0/index.md

 ---

 A few years ago we released the [Pulumi Kubernetes Operator](/blog/pulumi-kubernetes-operator-1-0/), a cloud-native way to manage and deploy cloud infrastructure using Pulumi from within your Kubernetes environment.
 We've heard your feedback about limitations related to scalability and isolation.
-Today, we're excited to make [2.0 beta 1](https://github.com/pulumi/pulumi-kubernetes-operator/releases/tag/v2.0-beta.1) of the Pulumi Kubernetes Operator available.
+Today, we're excited to announce version [2.0 beta 1](https://github.com/pulumi/pulumi-kubernetes-operator/releases/tag/v2.0-beta.1) of the Pulumi Kubernetes Operator.
-We've put a new architecture in place to address these limitations and to provide new customization options.
+We've put a new, horizontally scalable architecture in place along with a variety of new security features and customization options.
 Let's dig in!

 ## What is the Pulumi Kubernetes Operator?

 The Pulumi Kubernetes Operator defines a Kubernetes Custom Resource called `pulumi.com/v1/Stack`, which represents a Pulumi [stack](/docs/concepts/stack/).
 The Pulumi stack can be authored in any supported Pulumi language (TypeScript, Python, Go, .NET, Java, YAML) and can deploy and manage cloud infrastructure in any supported cloud (AWS, Azure, GCP, Kubernetes and 60+ additional cloud and SaaS providers).
 The Pulumi Kubernetes Operator triggers cloud deployments based on changes to the `Stack` Custom Resource or the resources it uses.

-As a result, the Pulumi Kubernetes Operator enables users to specify the desired state of their cloud infrastructure using resources managed directly in their Kubernetes cluster, which trigger creation, update and deletion of the detailed cloud infrastructure they need.
+As a result, the Pulumi Kubernetes Operator enables users to specify the desired state of their cloud infrastructure by using resources managed directly in their Kubernetes cluster.
+Modifying those Kubernetes resources will trigger creation, updates, and deletion of the underlying cloud infrastructure that they manage.

 <!--more-->

-For example, the following Kubernetes resource can be created to deploy a Pulumi program which provisions cloud infrastructure to manage NGINX provided in the target Git repo and commit, and future updates to the commit or config settings will deploy updates to the infrastructure.
+For example, the Operator can use the `Stack` resource below to run a Pulumi program, as defined in a GitHub repository, to deploy NGINX.
+Subsequent commits to the repository, or changes to the stack's configuration, will cause the Operator to re-deploy the infrastructure.

 ```yaml
 apiVersion: pulumi.com/v1